UTC • Nepal Floods 2024 Emergency

 Roads Cut Off, Vehicles Swept Away: A Nation in Crisis

 In a particularly tragic event, 35 people were killed in a landslide that buried three vehicles in the Jhyaplekhola area of Dhading.
 The bodies of 25 men and 10 women have been recovered from the site, with rescue teams continuing to search for more victims.
-The harrowing reality of this disaster was underlined when security personnel unearthed the remains of entire families from the mud, their lives cut short in an instant.
+Security personnel unearthed the remains of entire families from the mud, their lives cut short in an instant.

 Border Towns in Jeopardy: Tatopani and Kimathanka Closed Indefinitely